 Hugh Francis gives a play-by-play of the challenges around using React Native as the primary view layer embedded into the firmware for smartphone operating system.
 He discusses why React Native was chosen, breaks down the platform architecture, and walks through some of the unforeseen challenges that come with code-signing and distributing React Native as part of an Android (AOSP) firmware build-step.

-Visit our pre-party events around GraphQL, Gatsby, Next.js and more!
+Visit our pre-party events for more fun, networking and learning!

 THE BIGGEST REACT PARTY WORLDWIDE